 someone is picking a berry from a melon 3 tiered cake, covered in berries and grapes.

-How to Eat for your Menstrual Cycle
+How to Eat for Your Menstrual Cycle: A Guide to Cycle Syncing Nutrition

-Article By Naturopath Laura Hickey
+Article By Naturopath Laura Hickey (BHSc)

 Over the past few years I have seen a huge shift in women becoming more aware of and honouring the different phases of their menstrual cycle.
 As we move through the rising and falling hormones of oestrogen and progesterone, our energy, emotions and the way we interact with the world naturally change.

 Eating for your menstrual cycle, sometimes called cycle syncing nutrition, involves adjusting foods and lifestyle to support the hormonal changes that occur during each phase of the cycle.
+As with anything I recommend try not to let this become too prescriptive, it should feel intuitive and flexible.
+Also this works best when you also tune into the energetics of each phase, listening to your body and adjusting your life according to your needs.

 Many women notice improvements in energy, mood and PMS symptoms when they align nutrition and lifestyle with their body’s natural rhythm.